google-parfait/tensorflow-federated/docs/api_docs/python/tff/tf_computation.md

 tff.tf_computation(*args)
 ```

-Decorates or wraps Python functions and TF defuns as TFF computations.
+Decorates/wraps Python functions and defuns as TFF TensorFlow computations.

 This symbol can be used as either a decorator (`@tf_computation`) or a wrapper
 applied to a function given to it as an argument.
 The supported patterns and